ahmedsharaf19/ITI-AI_ML-9M/README.md

 ## 📚 Course and Module List

 This table is designed to track all the courses and modules I will be studying.
-A **check mark ($\checkmark$ or ✅)** will be placed in the "Completion Status" column upon successful completion of the course.

 | Course/Module                   | Completion Status |
 | :------------------------------ | :---------------: |